 Lack of sleep or sleep deprivation can lead to many problems from weight gain, to anxiety, and even depression.
 It can affect everything from job safety and awareness to poor job performance and even relationship issues.

 How you slept last night and how long can determine what your work performance will be the following day.
 With our busy jobs and home responsibilities cutting into our personal downtime, the line between work and rest can constantly be challenged, leaving many without proper sleep.

 However, taking a nap during the day can make a real difference.
 According to research from the Universite Paris Descartes-Sorbonne Paris Cite in France, “a 30-minute nap can reverse the hormonal impact of a night of poor sleep.”
-It can provide immediate benefits and even 10 to 20-minute nap can recharge your energy and help you find focus and stamina to complete your workday.
-And according to their study “napping may offer a way to counter the damaging effects of sleep restriction by helping the immune and neuroendocrine systems to recover.”
+It can provide immediate benefits and even a 10 to 20-minute nap can recharge your energy and help you find focus and stamina to complete your workday.
+And according to their study “Napping may offer a way to counter the damaging effects of sleep restriction by helping the immune and neuroendocrine systems to recover.”

 • Naps can restore alertness, enhance performance, and reduce mistakes and accidents.
-A study at NASA on sleepy military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness 100%.
+A study at NASA on sleepy military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness by 100%.

 • Naps can increase alertness in the period directly following the nap and may extend alertness a few hours later in the day.